Submissions

 Author Guidelines

-AUTHOR GUIDELINES
+SUBMISSION GUIDELINES

 1. Article: Articles must provide an entirely original theoretical or empirical contribution and be previously unpublished.
-If they are considered appropriate for the journal, they will undergo a double blind review (anonymous authors and reviewers) by at least two reviewers.
+If they are considered appropriate for the journal, they will undergo a double-blind review (anonymous authors and reviewers) by at least two reviewers.
 Detailed guidelines to authors of articles are provided below.

 1. Review Article: Review articles are independent articles discussing a published article (in SJRS or elsewhere).
-These are typically invited by SJRS editors, but may also be submitted spontaneously without invitation.
-Like all other articles, if a review article is considered appropriate for the journal, it will undergo a double blind review (anonymous authors and experts) by at least two experts.
+These are typically invited by SJRS editors but may also be submitted spontaneously without invitation.
+Like all other articles, if a review article is considered appropriate for the journal, it will undergo a double-blind review (anonymous authors and experts) by at least two experts.

 1. Book Review: Book reviews provide a critical review and brief discussion of a recent publication.
 They are relatively short submissions, typically around three-four pages long.
-They are generally invited by SJRS editors, but may also be submitted without invitation.
+They are generally invited by SJRS editors but may also be submitted without invitation.
 Accepting book reviews is at the discretion of the Chief Editor alone, or in consultation with Associate Editors, depending on the situation, if the submission can be published without recourse to external reviewers.

 1. Proposal of a special issue: Proposals of special issues may be invited or submitted without invitation.